-The Journal of Systems and Software publishes papers covering all aspects of software engineering and related hardware-software-systems issues.
-All articles should include a validation of the idea presented, e.g. through case studies, experiments, or systematic comparisons with other approaches already in practice.
+The Journal of Systems and Software publishes papers covering all aspects of software engineering.
+All articles should provide evidence to support their claims, e.g. through empirical studies, simulation, formal proofs or other types of validation.
 Topics of interest include, but are not limited to:

-• Methods and tools for, and empirical studies on, software requirements, design, architecture, verification and validation, maintenance and evolution
+- Methods and tools for software requirements, design, architecture, verification and validation, testing, maintenance and evolution

-• Approaches for mobile, multiprocessing, real-time, distributed, cloud-based, dependable and virtualized systems
+- Approaches for cloud/fog/edge computing and virtualized systems

-• Metrics and evaluation, data mining of software development resources
+- Metrics and evaluation of software development resources

 New Ideas and Trends Papers